 The Compliance Bulletin provides guidance on designing and implementing credible and effective compliance programs for the purpose of compliance with competition law.
 It emphasizes a risk-based approach to compliance and expands the recommended steps (as compared to the previous version of the Compliance Bulletin) to be incorporated into a compliance program.
 While the Compliance Bulletin does not appear to formally recognize compliance as a possible defense, its emphasis on tailored, internally developed compliance programs for organizations of all sizes, and vigilance in assessing their effectiveness, makes clear that the Bureau has high expectations for proactively managed, effective compliance programs.
 Further, it underscores the importance of such programs in the context of all types of contravention under the Competition Act, including those that expose businesses to fines (or administrative monetary penalties, under the civil provisions), and the recovery of damages by private parties.
-Notably, the Bureau has updated its Immunity and Leniency programs to include credit for sentencing for credible and effective corporate compliance Bulletin: "Immunity and Leniency Programs under the Competition Act."
+Notably, the Bureau has updated its Immunity and Leniency programs to include credit for sentencing for credible and effective corporate compliance programs that are consistent with the approach set out in the Compliance Bulletin: "Immunity and Leniency Programs under the Competition Act."
+59